TheHun89/Netflix-and-Spring-Boot/README.md

 * NOTE: Eureka, Ribbon and Feign can have issues importing.
 If this occurs do a maven clean package and thenNOTE: Feign and Ribbon can have issues importing.
 Be sure to have the exact Spring Boot and Spring Cloud version referenced in this pom.xml.
 If this occurs do a maven clean package and then reimport all maven projects.

+* Sometimes it takes 30+ seconds for the services to register with Eureka.
+So if you get an error just wait a little and retry.

 ### Configuration
 * You can run multiple instances of the **currency exchange** service by using multiple ports.
 This would result in different ports being returned in the response body.
 To run a new instance on a different port in IntelliJ - select Run->Edit Configurations and duplilcate the instance.
 Then in VM options enter: -Dserver.port=8001 reimport all maven projects